 Essential functions are typically performed in an office setting with a low level of noise.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-Please email resume and cover letter with salary requirements to: email@example.com.
+Please submit via email to firstname.lastname@example.org.
 Include job code in subject line: CS-Comms.